 By Rono - 9 Years Ago

-Right now on the Ranch Wagon Project, we are just gathering up all the parts.
+Hey Gary; Right now on the Ranch Wagon Project, we are just gathering up all the parts.
 New radiator, front cross member, shocks, ball joints control arm bushings, C4 tranny, 9" rear and the big purchase, front disk brake conversion which we have not yet purchased..
 I just replaced the front wheel cylinders so my wife can drive the car locally around town.
 She loves driving it!
 Once we get all the parts, I'll be putting the wagon up for a couple of months and doing it all at once.
+I have been working on the exhaust for the coupe and do have pictures, but also have a new computer and I'm having problems retrieving pictures so I can post them.
+I'll work on that.
+Rono

 By glrbird - 9 Years Ago

 I here ya brother, my new dell computer is a month old and still in the box. almost afraid of all the issues that may develope from it.
+Maybe this weekend.

 By Rono - 9 Years Ago

-That's funny...my new lap top is a Dell also with the touch screen.
+Gary; That's funny...my new lap top is a Dell also with the touch screen.
 Having a real hard time using it since I've used the mouse for so long.
 Got the picture thing figured out and just posted some pictures of the coupe exhaust on the "This and That" thread.
+Rono

 By Louis Champeau - 9 Years Ago